By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 A few practical notes on RV bedding:

-- Fitted sheets in jersey or knit fabrics tend to stay on better than stiff percale, which can pop off corners more easily on a shorter platform.
+• Jersey and knit fitted sheets tend to stay on corners better than stiff percale, which can pop off more easily on a shorter platform.

 What to Look for in an RV Mattress

-An RV mattress lives a different life than a home mattress.
+An RV mattress lives differently than a home mattress.
 It gets compressed, shifted, and bounced during travel, then needs to recover and deliver comfortable sleep at the campsite.
-A few factors matter more in this context than they do for a residential purchase.
+A few factors carry more weight here than in a residential purchase.

 Weight.
 Every pound matters in an RV because of gross vehicle weight ratings.
-A standard residential innerspring or hybrid queen can weigh 80–130 pounds.
-Most RV-specific mattresses stay under 60–70 pounds, typically through all-foam construction or a thinner hybrid build.
+A standard residential innerspring or hybrid queen can weigh 80 to 130 pounds.
+Most RV-specific mattresses stay under 60 to 70 pounds through all-foam construction or a thinner hybrid build.

 Profile height.
 RV storage compartments, under-bed drawers, and bedroom slide mechanisms are designed with a specific mattress height in mind.
 Most RV platforms work best with a 6-to-10-inch profile.
 A 12-to-14-inch residential mattress may prevent drawers from opening or interfere with overhead cabinetry.